-Request: At 601 E. Fifth Street, the request is to add a new concrete driveway off of Summit Street

-Applicant: Ricky Hill / East Carolina University

-Location: 601 / 605 E. Fifth Street

-Parcel Numbers: 26037 / 28887

-Historic Status: Contributing

-Attachments: 1.
-Site Photos

-2. Supplemental Materials3.
-Location map of property
+Request: At 601 E. Fifth Street, the request is to add a new concrete driveway off of Summit Street and to connect to the existing driveway at 605 E. Fifth Street, to add pavers and sidewalk to connect to the ramp and rear entrance.
+At 605 E. Fifth Street, the request is to remove the damaged brick planter and bamboo and install native plants and vegetation.
+Applicant: Ricky Hill / East Carolina University Location: 601 / 605 E. Fifth Street Parcel Numbers: 26037 / 28887 Historic Status: Contributing Attachments: Site Photos Supplemental Materials Location map of property